SquareScreamYT/conlangs/newclong.md

 1.SG.NOM eat.PRS apple.ACC.SG fork.INS.SG
 "I eat an apple with a fork"

-**This conlang also has 3 grammatical numbers for nouns: Singular, Dual and Plural.
+**Toporic also has 3 grammatical numbers for nouns: Singular, Dual and Plural.
 Example:**

 | Case/Number  | Singular | Dual | Plural |
 |--------------|----------|------|--------|